Mike-Neto/img_diff/README.md

 	-v

-enables verbose mode and output to stderr.
+enables verbose mode and output to stderr in case of a difference found.

 ## Usage in CI